What does the LifeNet program provide?

 - Host Family – volunteer local family who shares meals and companionship with a LifeNet adult

 - Peer/Friend – a similar-age adult peer matched from within the AANE community

 Would you like to learn more about the LifeNet Team?
 Would you consider volunteering with LifeNet?

-Together, the LifeNet Team serves as both a safety net and support network of professionals and volunteers who develop relationships with and care for the adult, offering them a greater sense of community and belonging.
+Together, the LifeNet Team serves as both a support network and safety net of professionals and volunteers who develop relationships with and care for the adult, offering them a greater sense of community and belonging.